ncoghlan/misc/notes/python3/questions_and_answers.rst

 Software Collections and OpenShift Online happened because other folks at Red Hat made sure they happened).
-Guido approved the restoration of Unicode literal support after web framework developers realised they couldn't mask that particular change for their users, and is likely to approve the restoration of binary interpolation support.
+Guido approved the restoration of Unicode literal support after web framework developers realised they couldn't mask that particular change for their users, and he has also approved the restoration of binary interpolation support.
 I went through and made the binary transform codecs that had been restored in Python 3.2 easier to discover and use effectively in Python 3.4.
 R. David Murray put in a lot